Skip to Content

 Tests your doctor might order include:

-• How much urine you produce.
+• How much urine your body produces.

 • The rate at which your bladder empties.